prof-rossetti/nyu-info-2335-201706/notes/programming-languages/python/modules/csv.md

 Use the `csv` module to process data stored in Comma Separated Values (CSV) format.

 To setup these examples, create a new directory on your Desktop called `csv-mgmt` and navigate there from your command line.
-Create a Python script in that directory called `my_script.py` and place inside it contents from the following sections, respectively.
+Create a Python script in that directory called `my_script.py` and place inside it contents from each of the following sections, respectively.

 ## Writing CSV Files